aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-11-ie9-rc-geolocation-issue.html.md

 ---
 You've probably already heard that [IE9 RC is available][1], and one of the features that has been included is the [HTML5 Geolocation API][2].

-I decided to add that to a fun little website that [Tatham Oddie][3] and I built, [isitbeerti.me][4].
+I decided to add that to a fun little website that [Tatham Oddie][3] and I built, [isitbeerti.me][4], if you allow your location to be known you'll be able to bring up a map for the route to where it is midday.
+Hardly useful but fun none the less.

-But there's a problem, although geolocation is detected as being a browser feature it fails for me.
+But there's a problem, although geolocation is detected as being a browser feature it fails for me in the IR9 RC.

 # Quick Geolocation API primer